+Red Circling

-- 5. Red Circling - a) Red-circled Affected Employees shall maintain the red-circled rate pursuant to Section 12 of the Maintenance Agreement in the Collective Agreement. - b) Where the rate of pay of a position or job at the Receiving Employer is adjusted downward, the employee shall be entitled to red-circling as per Section 12{4} of the Addendum Maintenance Agreement and Classification Manual.
+- a) Red-circled Affected Employees shall maintain the red-circled rate pursuant to Section 12 of the Maintenance Agreement in the Collective Agreement. - b) Where the rate of pay of a position or job at the Receiving Employer is adjusted downward, the employee shall be entitled to red-circling as per Section 12(4) of the Addendum - Maintenance Agreement and Classification Manual.

-6. Local MOA's and Superior Benefits
+6. Local Memorandum of Agreement's and Superior Benefits

-Existing MOA's and Superior Benefits applicable to the Sending Employer will be reviewed.
-The Sending Employer(s) and Unions will both identify and produce employer specific MOA's to enable a review.
-Where the parties mutually agree an MOA is applicable, the MOA shall transfer with employees to the Receiving Employer(s).
+Existing Memorandums of Agreement and Superior Benefits applicable to the Sending Employer will be reviewed.
+The Sending Employer(s) and Unions will both identify and produce employer specific Memorandums of Agreement to enable a review.
+Where the parties mutually agree a Memorandum of Agreement is applicable, the Memorandum of Agreement shall transfer with employees to the Receiving Employer(s).